emilyvansyoc/fungi-gwas/README.md

 # fungi-gwas
-Code for analyses and figures for Van Syoc et al, under review
+Code for analyses and figures for Van Syoc et al, under review.

+NOTE that most data cannot be shared due to genomics data sharing restrictions.
+Throughout each analysis script, restricted data is marked with the dummy pathfile "/restricted/".
+Otherwise, most scripts are fully reproducible and executed by cloning the repository to a local machine and running the scripts.
+(With the caveat that conda environment YAML files are not currently shared; a conda environment can be created with the softwares installed with default mechanisms.
+No special software versions were used in these analyses)

 ## Analyses